List of medically significant spider bites

 A number of spiders can cause spider bites that are medically important.
-Almost all spiders produce venom but only a few are classified as "venomous" and able to cause significant harm to humans.
+Almost all spiders produce venom but only a few are able to cause significant harm to humans.
 Two medically important spider genera have a worldwide distribution—Latrodectus and Loxosceles.
 Others have a limited distribution.

 Medical reports have been criticized for poor evidence.
 In the last century, both white tailed and wolf spiders were considered medically significant, only to be recanted.
-Only eight genera (Phoneutria, Atrax, Latrodectus, Loxosceles, Sicarius, Hexophthalma, Hadronyche and Missulena) are considered medically significant.
+Only ten genera (Atrax, Phoneutria, Loxosceles, Latrodectus, Hadronyche, Macrothele, Missulena, Illawarra, Sicarius, and Hexophthalma) are considered medically significant.
 Bites of these spiders have a range of severity, with only a minority having severe symptoms.
-Deaths by verified spider bites are exceedingly rare (e.g. one in Australia in 37 years).
+Deaths by verified spider bites are exceedingly rare (e.g. not one in Australia since 1979).

 Brazilian wandering spiders

-The Brazilian wandering spider (a ctenid spider) is a large brown spider similar to North American wolf spiders in appearance, although somewhat larger.
+Phoneutria nigriventer, the Brazilian wandering spider (a ctenid spider) is a large brown spider similar to North American wolf spiders in appearance, although somewhat larger.
 It has a highly toxic venom and is regarded (along with the Australian funnel-web spiders) as among the most dangerous spiders in the world.

 Based on one of the few pharmacological studies performed in the 1970s, Phoneutrias venom toxicity was more virulent than both Atrax and Latrodectus.

 As their name suggests, Brazilian wandering spiders are active ground hunters.
 If the spider has a reason to be alarmed, it will bite in order to protect itself, but unless startled or provoked, most bites will be without venom.
 Venom bites will occur if the spider is pressed against something and hurt.
 In this case, the high levels of serotonin contained in the venom, plus at minimum-strong chelicera, will contribute to deliver a very painful bite.

 Children are more sensitive to the venom of wandering spiders.
 The spiders often make threatening gestures, such as raising up their legs, or hopping sideways on the ground, which might amuse a child to the point of reaching towards the spider.
 In humans, bites of this spider may also result in prolonged painful penile erections (priapism).
 Scientists are attempting to create an erectile dysfunction treatment that can be combined with other medicines out of the peptide that causes this reaction.